-Although not necessary, it is encouraged to prepare a "welcome" sign with the student's name.
-This will help the student identify you and will act as a nice, welcoming gesture to help the student feel more at ease.

-- In the Spanish culture, a common greeting for a female student is to give two kisses on the cheeks, starting from the left side.
+- Although not necessary, it is encouraged to prepare a "welcome" sign with the student's name.
+This will help the student identify you and will act as a nice, welcoming gesture to help the student feel more at ease. - In the Spanish culture, a common greeting for a female student is to give two kisses on the cheeks, starting from the left side.
 As for male students, the two kisses are common when the greeting is towards a female; otherwise, a handshake is typically chosen when the greeting is towards a male.
-However, a short hug may be a good option regardless of the gender of the student and the person meeting them. - To get to Ottawa, the student will have travelled over 15 hours and will most likely be tired and may feel particularly quiet or shy.
+However, a short hug may be a good option regardless of the gender of the student and the person meeting them.
+While the current circumstances are propelling a shift toward less physical contact and more social distancing, physical contact and proximity are still practiced in Spain, so the student might feel inclined to greet you in a manner that is not in line with the current COVID-19 recommendations.
+As such, it is best to discuss with the student beforehand the rules of social distancing to avoid any awkward moments and misunderstandings.
+If needed, kindly remind the student that although you are absolutely delighted to meet them, for health reasons, it is imperative to keep a 2-meter distance. - To get to Ottawa, the student will have travelled over 15 hours and will most likely be tired and may feel particularly quiet or shy.
 Please be vigilant of the student's state and try to be accommodating.
-It is advised not to make big plans for the rest of the day so that the student can recover and adjust to their new environment. - Please help the student with their luggage, as it might be quite heavy. - Check in with the Go Canada chaperone before you and your student leave the airport.
-If airport entry restrictions are still in place, a text to the Go Canada chaperone before leaving with the student will suffice. - On the drive home from the airport, try to make friendly conversation, while also being vigilant of the student's level of tiredness.
+It is advised not to make big plans for the rest of the day so that the student can recover and adjust to their new environment. - Please help the student with their luggage, as it might be quite heavy. - / Check in with the Go Canada chaperone before you and your student leave the airport.
+If airport entry restrictions are still in place, a text to the Go Canada chaperone before leaving with the student will suffice.
+The specific protocol will depend on the evolution of the COVID-19 pandemic and will be communicated to you via email a week before the student's arrival.

+- On the drive home from the airport, try to make friendly conversation, while also being vigilant of the student's level of tiredness.
 Good points of conversation are: - Asking about the flight; - o Singling out and discussing points of interest as you drive along; - o Letting the student know the plan for the rest of the day. - As soon as you reach the house, provide the student with the WIFI information and encourage them to contact their parents. - The student's room should be ready with clean sheets, towels, and toiletries.
 From now and for the rest of their time with you, please respect the student's private space and always knock and announce yourself before entering their bedroom.
 If you expect to enter their room when they are not home, make this clear on day one.

-7.2 YOUR STUDENT'S FIRST WEEK(S) IN OTTAWA PRIOR TO THE BEGINNING OF CLASS
+7.3 YOUR STUDENT'S FIRST WEEK(S) IN OTTAWA PRIOR TO THE BEGINNING OF CLASS